sartaj/semantic-design-systems/README.md

-I've been trying to see if there is a more semantic way to describe design systems used throughout multiple industries, like visual design languages and computer architecture.
+A semantic design system to provide generic rules to some common design system found in multiple industries.

 ## Examples